-I'm a freelance journalist and critic based in Berkeley, CA. My academic training is in the history of Eastern Europe, but for the past six years I've been working as both a critic and a science journalist.
+I'm a freelance journalist and critic based in Berkeley, CA. My academic training is in the history of Eastern Europe, but for the past eight years I've been working as both a critic and a science journalist.
 I write about art, books, movies, ancient history, anthropology, and - occasionally - food.
 I especially like to work on stories about the intersection of science and the humanities, photography, and people who are helplessly engrossed by whatever they're involved in.

 I travel, mostly on foot.
 I tweet, but not too much (@JMikanowski).
 And I cook, but not too well.
 I also do a fair amount of writing for the drawer.